 The data protection functionality native to Office 365 is limited and cannot provide the certainty that important files and data won’t be lost.
 Organizations need full protection against either accidental or malicious deletion of files.

 This isn’t a knock against Office 365 or any of its components.
-It’s simply a recognition that, for organizations using Office 365, the platform will contain a large amount of critical business data, and therefore a comprehensive data backup and protection solution is required.
+It’s simply a recognition that, for organizations using Office 365, the platform will contain a large amount of critical business data and, therefore, a comprehensive data backup and protection solution is required.

-Collaborative apps such as SharePoint, Teams, and Planner are increasing in use, but because their files aren’t “owned” by one user the way more traditional Excel and Word files are, they may not be backed up or protected by some solutions.
+Collaborative apps such as SharePoint, Teams, and Planner are increasing in use, but because their files aren’t “owned” by one user, the way more traditional Excel and Word files are, they may not be backed up or protected by some solutions.

 Why Auto-Discovery and Other Features Are Essential

 Auto-discovery is another mandatory feature.
-IT cannot depend on employees to drive the backup and protection process, and IT itself is unlikely to have the time or resources necessary to keep up with changed files that need to be backed up, especially when teams are using the collaborative applications Planner, Teams, and SharePoint.
-Auto-discovery eliminates many account administration tasks or the need to implement backup policies in a repetitive manner.
+IT cannot depend on employees to drive the backup and protection processes, and IT itself is unlikely to have the time or resources necessary to keep up with changed files that need to be backed up, especially when teams are using collaborative applications such as Planner, Teams and SharePoint.

-Another issue that plagues compliance regimes, and which is not addressed by Office 365, is the ability to wipe lost or stolen devices quickly.
+Another issue that plagues compliance regimes, and which is not directly addressed by O365, is the ability to wipe lost or stolen devices quickly.
 Wiping such devices is a necessary part of cyber security.

-Remember too that Office 365 is a cloud solution, and the data protection/backup solution should also be a cloud service.
-A cloud solution simplifies many aspects of backing up Office 365.
+Remember that Office 365 is a cloud solution, and the data protection/backup solution should also be a cloud service.
+A cloud solution simplifies many aspects of this.
 Eliminating the management of backup infrastructure is the most obvious.